cma2015/easyMF/tutorial/4-Metagene-based_deep_mining_using_PM.md

 ## 0. Metagene-based Deep Mining Using PM

-Pattern matrix (AM), a matrix with metagenes in rows and samples in columns, describes sample-level relationships.
+Pattern matrix (AM), a matrix with samples in rows and metagenes in columns , describes sample-level relationships.
 In current version of easyMF, users can make use of PM for sample clustering, temporal and spatial transcriptome analysis, and subtype cell detection.

 This module consists of three functions: **Sample Clustering Analysis**, **Temporal-spatial Analysis**, and **Subtype Cell Detection**.